Kurdish exiles back Iran protests but deny organizing them - NewsBreak

 Fattahi had been at her Komala party’s headquarters compound in the Iraqi Kurdish town of Koya when it was bombed in one of the Iranian strikes.
 She spoke to the AP in Sulimaniyah, where she arrived Wednesday.

-Fattahi left her hometown Bukan in Iran a few years ago, fearing arrest because of her political activities distributing party leaflets.
+Fattahi left her hometown Bukan in Iran a few years ago because of her political activities distributing party leaflets.

 Her mother and brother are both protesting, she said.
 The last time she saw them was when they crossed the border illegally to see her some months back.